Ericsson/codechecker/docs/authentication.md

 CodeChecker also supports only allowing a privileged set of users to access the results stored on a server.

 > **NOTICE!** Some authentication subsystems require additional packages to be installed before they can be used.
+See below.

 ## Serverside configuration